decentralized-storage/filecoin-alphacohort-phase2/README.md

 ```

 ### Encryption/Decryption Features
-The CLI supports end-to-end encryption using Lit Protocol v8 with smart contract-based access control:
+The CLI uses end-to-end encryption by default with Lit Protocol v8 and smart contract-based access control:

+- **Default Encryption**: All files are encrypted by default (public access unless specified)
 - **Smart Contract Access Control**: Uses on-chain permission registry for fine-grained access control
 - **Account Abstraction**: Integrates with ZeroDev for gasless transactions via account abstraction
-- **Uploading with Encryption**: Add `--encrypt` flag to encrypt files before upload
+- **Flexible Access**: Choose between public (anyone can decrypt) or private (NFT-gated) encryption
-- **Automatic Permission Setup**: Deploys permission contracts and mints owner NFTs automatically
+- **Automatic Permission Setup**: Deploys permission contracts and mints NFTs as needed
 - **Automatic Decryption**: Download command automatically detects and decrypts encrypted files
-- **Transparent Process**: Encryption status is shown in upload/download summaries
+- **Transparent Process**: Encryption status and access type shown in upload/download summaries

 **How it works:**
-1. When uploading with, the CLI encrypts your file using Lit Protocol.
-If you upload the file as public, the file is still encrypted but any wallet can decrypt it.
+1. By default, the CLI encrypts your file using Lit Protocol with public access (anyone can decrypt)
+2. Use `--private` flag to require NFT ownership for decryption
+3. Use `--unencrypted` flag to upload raw data without encryption
-2. A smart contract is deployed to manage permissions for the encrypted file
+4. A smart contract is deployed to manage permissions for encrypted files
-3. If the file is uploaded as "private", an NFT is minted to the file owner for access control
+5. For private files, an NFT is minted to the file owner for access control
-4. The encrypted file is uploaded to Filecoin storage
+6. The encrypted file is uploaded to Filecoin storage
-5. When downloading, the CLI automatically detects encrypted files and decrypts them
+7. When downloading, the CLI automatically detects encrypted files and decrypts them
-6. Access is verified via the smart contract before decryption is allowed
+8. Access is verified via the smart contract before decryption is allowed

 ## Configuration